 - Handling inventory and restocks

-With smart product choices and good customer service, new sellers can see hundreds or even thousands per month in profit.
+With smart product choices and good customer service, new sellers can see hundreds or even thousands per month in extra income.
 Amazon also offers a comprehensive beginner’s guide to make setup a breeze.
-Being consistent and responsive is key—it’s a real business, but when you split the workload, it feels manageable.
+Being consistent and responsive is key; it’s a real business, but when you split the workload, it feels manageable.

 Start A Landscaping Service